solid/web-access-control-spec/Background.md

 - The browser caches that response
 - The user uses a different app on site B to look at the same data
 - The browser uses the cached copy -- but the origin A on it does not match the requesting site B.
-- The bowser silently blocks the the request to the puzzlement of user and developer.
+- The browser silently blocks the the request to the puzzlement of user and developer.

 So in a properly running CORS-based system, the server sends the Vary: Origin header, and forces the browser to keep a different copy of the data for every web app which asks for it, which is very ironic, given that it may be completely public data.